Anti-nuclear movement in the United States: Anti-nuclear protests

 On November 1, 1961, at the height of the Cold War, about 50,000 women brought together by Women Strike for Peace marched in 60 cities in the United States to demonstrate against nuclear weapons.
 It was the largest national women's peace protest of the 20th century.

 There were many anti-nuclear protests in the United States which captured national public attention during the 1970s and 1980s.
 These included the well-known Clamshell Alliance protests at Seabrook Station Nuclear Power Plant and the Abalone Alliance protests at Diablo Canyon Nuclear Power Plant, where thousands of protesters were arrested.
 Other large protests followed the 1979 Three Mile Island accident.

 A large anti-nuclear demonstration was held in May 1979 in Washington, D.C., when 65,000 people including the Governor of California, attended a march and rally against nuclear power.
 In New York City on September 23, 1979, almost 200,000 people attended a protest against nuclear power.
 Anti-nuclear power protests preceded the shutdown of the Shoreham, Yankee Rowe, Millstone I, Rancho Seco, Maine Yankee, and about a dozen other nuclear power plants.

 On June 3, 1981, Thomas launched the White House Peace Vigil in Washington, D.C.
 He was later joined on the vigil by anti-nuclear activists Concepcion Picciotto and Ellen Benjamin.

-On June 6, 1982, a crowd of 85,000 gathers at the Rose Bowl in Pasadena, CA for "Peace Sunday: We Have a Dream" a rally and concert in support of the United Nations Special Session on Nuclear Disarmament.
+On June 6, 1982, a crowd of 85,000 gathered at the Rose Bowl in Pasadena, California, for "Peace Sunday: We Have a Dream" a rally and concert in support of the United Nations Special Session on Nuclear Disarmament.
 Performers include Joan Baez, Bob Dylan, Stevie Wonder and Crosby, Stills & Nash.

 On June 12, 1982, one million people demonstrated in New York City's Central Park against nuclear weapons and for an end to the cold war arms race.
 It was the largest anti-nuclear protest and the largest political demonstration in American history.
 International Day of Nuclear Disarmament protests were held on June 20, 1983, at 50 sites across the United States.